The Royal British Nurses' Association

-The Royal British Nurses’ Association (RBNA), originally the British Nurses Association, was founded in December 1887 when Dr and Mrs Bedford-Fenwick invited a number of medical men and matrons to meet and discuss the possibility of founding an organisation of nurses, similar to the British Medical Association.
+The Royal British Nurses’ Association (RBNA), originally the British Nurses Association, was founded in December 1887.
+It was started by Dr and Mrs Bedford-Fenwick who invited a number of ‘medical men and matrons’ to meet and discuss the possibility of founding an organisation for nurses, similar to the British Medical Association.
 H.R.H.
 Princess Christian was approached and agreed to become its First President.
 The RBNA received its Royal Charter in 1892.

 The RBNA wishes to thank the British Library for their financial support to help the restoration and cataloguing of the archives.
 The cataloguing was completed by Mr Richard Bowden M.A.